 Providing fat balls for birds and other bird food also helps encourage birds into your garden, along with providing suitable nesting places for them.
 We are really lucky and get lots of lovely birds in our garden.
 Last year I had a Robin nest in my greenhouse, and was lucky enough to see Blue Tit babies flying from their nest box.
 I want to do all that I can to support our population of garden birds, starting with some winter feeding to get them through the coldest months of the year.
-Hopefully in return they will be frequent visitors of my garden.
+Hopefully in return they will be frequent visitors of our garden.

-Homemade Fat Balls for Birds
+Pin Homemade Fat Balls for Birds!

 - 150g rolled oats

 - Empty yoghurt pots (washed and cleaned)

 - Wooden spoon